volga-project/volga/README.md

 ## Volga - Data engine for real-time AI/ML

-Volga is a scalable data engine tailored for modern real-time AI/ML applications.
+Volga is an open-source, self-serve, scalable data engine tailored for modern real-time AI/ML applications.
 It features convenient pandas-like API to define data entities, online/offline pipelines and sources, consistent online+offline feature calculation semantics, plugable and configurable hot and cold storage, feature lookups, real-time serving and on-demand request-time calculations.
-It is a completely standalone system removing any heavy-weight dependencies on data processors (Flink, Spark) and can be run on a laptop or on a 1000-node cluster
+It aims to be a completely standalone and self-serve system removing any heavy-weight dependency on data processors (Flink, Spark) or cloud-based feature platforms (Tecton.ai, Fennel.ai) and can be run on a laptop or on a 1000-node cluster

 Features:

-- Utilizes *[custom scalable stream processing engine](https://github.com/anovv/volga/blob/master/volga/streaming/runtime/master/test/test_e2e.py)* using **[Ray Actors](https://docs.ray.io/en/latest/ray-core/actors.html)** for orchestration, **[ZeroMQ](https://zeromq.org/)** for messaging and **[Rust](https://www.rust-lang.org/)** for some perf-critical parts (*exeprimental*).
+- Utilizes *[custom scalable stream processing engine](https://github.com/anovv/volga/blob/master/volga/streaming/runtime/master/test/test_streaming_e2e.py)* using **[Ray Actors](https://docs.ray.io/en/latest/ray-core/actors.html)** for orchestration, **[ZeroMQ](https://zeromq.org/)** for messaging and **[Rust](https://www.rust-lang.org/)** for some perf-critical parts (*exeprimental*).
 Kappa architecture - no Flink or Spark
-- Built on top of **[Ray](https://github.com/ray-project/ray)** - Easily integrates with Ray ecosystem (model training/serving, zero-copy data transfers, etc.) as well as your custom ML infrastructure
+- Built on top of **[Ray](https://github.com/ray-project/ray)** - Easily integrates with Ray ecosystem (cluster/job/cloud management, model training/serving, zero-copy data transfers, etc.) as well as your custom ML infrastructure
 - Kubernetes ready, no vendor-lock - use **[KubeRay](https://github.com/ray-project/kuberay)** to run multitenant scalable jobs or create your own deployment/scheduling logic in pure Python
 - Pure Python, no heavy JVM setups - minimal setup and maintenance efforts in production
 - Standalone - launch on your laptop or a cluster with no heavy-weight external dependencies